nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->Once you go Norris, you are physically unable to go back.
+>An infinite crowd of mathematicians enters a bar.
+The first one orders a pint... the second one a half pint... the third one a quarter pint… “I understand”... says the bartender – and pours two pints.
 <!-- /joke -->

-*Last update: Wed, 19 May 2021 07:26:34 GMT*
+*Last update: Wed, 19 May 2021 08:26:25 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)